leukipp/cortile/README.md

 Special settings:
 - Use the `edge_margin` property to account for additional spaces.
   - e.g. for deskbar panels or conky infographics.
-- Use the `edge_margin` property to enable tiling only for parts of the monitor.
-  - e.g. use a margin that is half the resolution of a large screen to tile only windows that are moved within a specified area.
 - Use the `window_slaves_max` property to limit the number of windows.
   - e.g. with one active master and `window_slaves_max = 2`, all windows following the third window are stacked behind the two slaves.